lambda/buildscript/README.txt

 need Cygwin, Ruby and mkisofs.
 Follow these steps to install and run the builder.
 These instructions assume that you already have a working Cygwin.

-1. Run Cygwin setup, select ruby, gcc, and make, and install them.
+1. Run Cygwin setup, select ruby, gcc, make, and rsync, and install them.
 2. Download cdrtools from ftp://ftp.berlios.de/pub/cdrecord/
 3. Extract cdrtools, enter directory, make, make install,
    Note: If errors occur, see the message at the end of this readme, apply the